vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Special Requirements**
 - User has a valid XML file containing a list of items with category tags.

-## CU04 : Remove an Item of the List
+## CU04 : Remove an Item of the Button List

 **Scope:**  System Use case